Dineshs91/nextjs-twitter-starter/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Example app

+Navigate to http://localhost:3000/twitter to see an example which displays a Twitter card with a user's information.

 ## Deploy on Vercel